-This reflects the fact that since 2004 the industry's understanding of climate change and its implications have grown.
-The Hadley Centre and Met Office formed a project with Shippers, Suppliers, Generators and Transmission owners to look at the impact that climate change would have called the EP2 Project.
+However since this time the industry's understanding of climate change and its implications have grown.
+The Hadley Centre and Met Office therefore formed a project with Shippers, Suppliers, Generators and Transmission owners to look at the impact that climate change would have called the EP2 Project.
 The high-level aim of this project was to recognise that the climate was changing and so historic data by itself may no longer represent a good proxy for future climate.
 One of the workstreams to come out of the EP2 project was an updated view of Seasonal Normal Weather.
 Like the current arrangements the model produces a forecast of Seasonal Normal Weather.
 However this forecast is produced using 15 years of actual historic data and 15 years of forecast data1.